Tuananh224z/Xulyanh/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 1485 images.
+The dataset includes 4625 images.
 Objects are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
-* Auto-orientation of pixel data (with EXIF-orientation stripping)

-No image augmentation techniques were applied.
+The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
+* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise
+* Random brigthness adjustment of between -18 and +18 percent
+* Random Gaussian blur of between 0 and 2.5 pixels